randomradioprojects/iqtools/README.md

 # iqtools
-various tools to make working with IQ files just a little easier. _At the moment there is only a single tool tho..._
+various tools to make working with IQ files just a little easier

 ## tool list